FERS Retirement Benefits

 the following classifications:

-This is the goal for most federal employees: get as much retirement pay as soon as they qualify.
+The goal for most federal employees: to get as much retirement pay as soon as they qualify.

-There are three basic standards to qualify for immediate retirement with 100% of your pension:
+There are three basic standards to be met in order to qualify for immediate retirement with 100% of your pension:

-- Retire at age 62 or older with at least 5 years of creditable federal service
+- Retire at age 62 or older with at least five years of creditable federal service

 - Retire at age 60 or older with at least 20 years of creditable federal service